-- Departure of non-evil staff.
+- Departure of non-evil personnel.
 This happens organically across time, at an exponential rate proportionate to the increasing concentration of evil.

-I have seen organisations dramatically underperform because of a CEO’s avoidance of the need to remove one highly destructive person in a key role.
+I have seen an organisation dramatically underperform because of a CEO’s avoidance of the need to remove just one highly destructive person in a key role.
 A long string of half-hearted efforts to bring good people in to work over or around this person had failed in the same way each time.

 I have also seen businesses suffering deeply because the leader was the one with the destructive behaviour.
-The only staff who remained were so demoralised that they had lost any sense of their own power to pursue other options — like abused animals so used to being in cages that they didn’t run even when the doors were flung open.
+The only staff who remained were so demoralised that they had lost any sense of their own power to pursue other options — like abused animals so used to being in a cage that they didn’t run even when the door was left open.

-Eventually, after many rounds of this, no reasonable person will be able to tolerate the environment.
-The culture has become a caricature of itself, and it’s intense.
+Eventually, after many rounds of this, no reasonable person can tolerate the environment.
+The toxic culture has become a caricature.

 Mia Freedman, founder of Mamamia and a capable and dynamic executive, described her brief experience with Australian broadcaster Channel Nine as “a culture so toxic and so bad for women that it was the most distressing career experience of my life”.
 [Channel Nine Boys’ Club.
 Mamamia.]

 The culture at Channel Nine had come to my professional attention some years earlier.
-It seemed that little had changed, except for a worsening.
-Evil had been concentrating.
+What Mia described suggested that little had changed, except for a worsening.
+Apparently, evil had been concentrating.

 An ethical and informed person would require heroic resilience to take on a role at Monsanto these days, a poster child for corporate evil.
-The concentration of poor ethics and denial appears overwhelming.
+The concentration of poor ethics appears overwhelming.
 [Monsanto Faces Blowback Over Cancer Cover-Up.
 Der Spiegel.]

 How to change an unhealthy culture

-- Identify the small number of people causing most of the damage to morale or productivity.
-Redirect them into roles that fit them better, or offer them exit packages, or in rare cases of overtly unacceptable conduct just remove them.
+- Identify the people causing most of the damage to morale, work quality, safety or reputation.
+Redirect them into roles that fit them better, or in cases of overtly unacceptable conduct just remove them.